Associate Professor Tamara Watson

 Biography

-My research aims to understand dynamic processing of sensory stimuli.
-Focusing on the visual system I am interested in how and why an unchanging stimulus can look different to us depending on the context within which it is presented.
-I use both human psychophysical and neuroimaging techniques in my research.
+My research aims to help us use new technologies to optimise how we take in visual information.
+My core interest is how and why an unchanging stimulus can look different to us depending on the context within which it is presented.
+This has many real world consequences, like an inability to see important information because we are disracted or even because we are not expecting it.
+I use both human psychophysical and neuroimaging techniques and increasingly carry out experiments in fully immersive virtual worlds.
 I completed my PhD at the University of Sydney, School of Psychology and subsequently moved to Rutgers University, Center for Molecular and Behavioral Neuroscience (New Jersey, USA) to complete a Human Frontiers Science Program Post Doctoral Fellowship.
-In 2009 I returned to the Brain and Mind Research Institute at the University of Sydney where I expanded my research focus to investigate perceptual changes that occur during psychosis.
-I joined the University of Western Sydney as a research lecturer in May 2010.
+In 2009 I returned to the Brain and Mind Research Institute at the University of Sydney before joining Western Sydney as a research lecturer in May 2010.
+In 2022 I joined the Cyber Security and Behaviour team here at Western and focus on the human side of technology use.

 This information has been contributed by Associate Professor Watson.